richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 Before we can link AppSignal to JIRA we need to configure JIRA to accept our OAuth request.

-Sign in to JIRA and open the "Hamburger" menu on the bottom of the sidebar.
-Then select "Edit".
+Sign in to JIRA and open the "Settings" (Cogwheel) menu on the bottom of the sidebar.
+Then select "Producs".

 ![Administration navigation](/images/screenshots/jira/navigation.png)

-On the "Applications administration" screen look for the "Application links" under the "Integrations" section in the navigation.
+In the "Product settings" screen look for the "Application links" under the "Integrations" section in the navigation.

 ![Application links navigation](/images/screenshots/jira/application_links.png)